tradecloud/tradecloud-docs-api-v2/forecast/slimstock.md

 # Issue a new Slimstock forecast

+## Forecast process

-As buyer you can send a new forecast from Slimstock to your supplier.
+As buyer you can send a new forecast from Slimstock to Tradecloud.

-Use the [Send forecast](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendSlimstockForecastByBuyerRoute) endpoint to send a forecast to Tradecloud.

 {% hint style="info" %}
 A forecast cannot be updated.
 Issued forecasts will always be appended to the existing set of forecasts.
 {% endhint %}

+## Endpoint

+Use the [Send Slimstock forecast](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendSlimstockForecastByBuyerRoute) endpoint to send a Slimstock forecast to Tradecloud.

 {% hint style="info" %}
 When sending a forecast the provided supplier account number will be verified.